simpleidserver/FaasNet/docs/documentation/eventmesh/cli.md

 # Command-line interface

-`FaasNet.EventMeshCTL.CLI.exe` is the CLI tool that ships with EventMeshServer.
+`FaasNet.EventMeshCTL.CLI.exe` is the CLI tool that ships with EventMesh.
 It supports a wide range of operations, mostly administrative in nature.
 This includes

 * Access to cluster status.